AmyKeedwell/Milestone-Project-Resume/README.md

 The process involved:
 * Host a git repository on GitHub.
 * Create project in GitPod saving each big change for version control to GitHub.
+* Open your project repository in GitHub.
+* Click on settings.
+* Scroll down to the GitHub Pages section.
+* Click on source and select master branch.
+* After the page refreshes you will have a link to your deployed website.
-* Final product hosted on GitHub Pages.
+* Final product now hosted on GitHub Pages.

 ## Credits